24900109/ML_EXP10/README.md

 ```
 /*
 Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.
-Developed by: Mohanaprabha S
+Developed by: KIRUTHIKA N
-RegisterNumber:  212224040197
+RegisterNumber:  212224230127
 */
 ```
 ```